SChernykh/xmr-stak-cpu/README.md

 (  0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 ) ->
 ( 18 22 19 23 16 17 20 21  2  5  3  4  6  7  0  1 25 30 31 24 26 27 28 29 13  9  8 12 10 11 14 15 )

-Unlike the simple shuffle modification, shuffle with lag takes full advantage of large and fast L1 cache, without slowing down CPU (~2.5% slowdown, just like the simple shuffle).
+Unlike the simple shuffle modification, shuffle with lag takes full advantage of large and fast L1 cache, without slowing down CPU.
 As for GPU, they also have cache, but the maximum lag needs to be fine tuned to find a point where it's still large enough and doesn't slow down GPU.

 Current maximum lag is 256 cache lines (16 KB of previously accessed data), but as I said, it can be reduced if GPUs perform bad.